CAPTAIN RYAN WALDSCHMIDT, COORDINATOR

 - Strengthen student/police relationships.

 Deputy Tackett began his career with the Fond du Lac County Sheriff's Office in 1996 as a Correctional Deputy.
 Tackett was promoted to the Patrol Division in 1998.
 In January 2011, Tackett was assigned to the Oakfield, Amity and Elmwood schools as a School Resource Deputy (SRD).
+In August 2018, Tackett was assigned to the Campbellsport School District.
 Deputy Tackett has also worked with several of the parochial schools in Fond du Lac County.
 In addition to his SRD duties, Tackett is an active member of the DIVE Team, conducts forensic interviews for children ages 5-12 and does Driver's Education presentations for the Sheriff's Office.

 Tackett is a graduate of Horace Mann High School in North Fond du Lac and holds a Bachelor's Degree in Criminal Justice, with a minor in Sociology, from UW-Oshkosh.